 It should be noted that students can continue to request to be reassessed one year after an evaluation, and transfer students will be addressed on a case-by-case basis.

-Should you wish for your student to be tested for the Gifted Program (HATS) during the month of June, the referral window is happening now.
-Please contact Mrs. Sue Manion, Secretary to the Director of Academic and Student Services by 3:30 pm on Friday, May 27, 2016 to receive paperwork at 816-380-2727, ext.
+Should you wish for your student to be tested for the Gifted Program (HATS) please contact Mrs. Becky Fields, Secretary to the Director of Academic and Student Services at 816-380-2727, ext.
 1225.
-All paperwork must be returned to Central Office, 503.
-S. Lexington by Wednesday, June 1, 2016.